pythonlearner1025/PaddleHelix/apps/protein_folding/helixfold3/README.md

 ## Copyright

-HelixFold3's code and parameters are available under the (FIXME CC) License for non-commercial use only, please check the details in (FIXME ./LICENSE) brefore using HelixFold3.
+HelixFold3's code and model parameters are available under the (FIXME CC) License for non-commercial use by individuals or non-commercial organizations only.
+Please check the details in (FIXME ./LICENSE) brefore using HelixFold3.

 ## Reference